cidme/CIDME/README.md

 <a name="docs"/></a>
 ## Documentation

+This document serves as an overview of the various parts of the CIDME project.
+There are a few different GitHub repositories for more  information on specific portions:

+* [CIDME/CIDME-Core-Spec](http://github.com/CIDME/CIDME-Core-Spec) - The CIDME Core specification.
+* [CIDME/CIDME-Ext-Spec](http://github.com/CIDME/CIDME-Ext-Spec) - The CIDME Recommended Extensions specification.
+* [CIDME/CIDME-JS](http://github.com/CIDME/CIDME-JS) - The JavaScript (TypeScript) CIDME implementation.
+* [CIDME/CIDME-CLI](http://github.com/CIDME/CIDME-CLI) - The Node-based CIDME CLI.

-Aside from this document, please refer to the [vocabulary definition files](http://cidme.net/vocab).
-See the *gh-pages* branch of the CIDME GitHub repository to find the vocab directory.
+Aside from these repositories, please refer to the [vocabulary definition files](http://cidme.net/vocab).
+See the [*gh-pages* branch of the CIDME GitHub repository](https://github.com/cidme/CIDME/tree/gh-pages) to find the vocab directory.

-There is a [project wiki](../../wiki/), but it currently has limited information.
+There is also a [project wiki](../../wiki/), but it currently has limited information.

 [*Back to TOC*](#toc)